-It’s one of the most-asked questions I get: “Can you tell me how much I can expect to make as a freelance writer?”
+It’s one of the most-asked questions I get: “Can you tell me how much freelance writers make?”

 Let’s face it — we’ve all got mouths to feed.
 So it’s important to get a sense of whether freelance writing can yield you a real, bill-paying level of income.
 It’s a good question to ask.